huwwpnotes/huwwpnotes.github.io/pages/web.md

 Ideally on the website that hosts the form a CSRF Token is assigned whenever a form is requested.
 Then when the form is submitted the token is attached.
 These should be unique and impossible to guess, so that when the malicious site attempts a request with the users cookies the CSRF doesn't match and nothing happens.

+*But I only have JSON APIs and no CORS enabled, how can those be susceptible to CSRF?*

+The only way for a browser to make a JSON content type request is through XHR.
+Before the browser can make such a request a preflight request will be made towards the server (remember the CSRF request will be cross origin).
+If the pre-flight response does not allow the cross origin request the browser will not make the call.
+However there have been bypasses to this in the past and it is bad practice.

 ---

 ## PHP Injection